 Signs include inability to wake someone up, excessive vomiting, injuries from falling, suspicion of drink spiking, and irregular or ceased breathing.
 Call triple zero (000) immediately if you notice any of these signs.

 Sobering up takes time as your liver can only process about one standard drink per hour.
 Nothing can speed up this process, not even coffee, cold showers, or vomiting.
-It’s advisable to wait at least 12 hours after your last drink before driving.
+Depending on how much you’ve drunk you might still by over the limit the next day.
+It’s advisable to wait at least 12 hours after your last drink before driving

 Drink spiking may cause you to feel sleepy, sick, or appear very drunk even if you haven’t had much to drink.
 If you suspect drink spiking, go to a safe place, stay with a friend, and call Triple Zero (000) if someone passes out from drink spiking.

-Set a drink limit, use tools like the Drinks Meter app for personal feedback, and use the Your Room’s standard drinks calculator to understand how much alcohol you are consuming.
+Set a drink limit, use an online tool, and use the Your Room’s standard drinks calculator to understand how much alcohol you are consuming.

 You can speak to a doctor, youth worker, or health service.
 Websites like Your Room and Reach Out also provide resources and quizzes to help you assess your drinking habits and get help.